EllaLi86/dsc80_final_project/README.md

   height="600"
   frameborder="0"
 ></iframe>
 ### Interesting Aggregates: Percentage of Recipes by Calorie Group and Rating Category

-### Interesting Aggregates: Percentage of Recipes by Calorie Group and Rating Category

 To further explore factors that may influence recipe ratings, I constructed a pivot table showing the percentage distribution of rating categories within each calorie group.
 Each row represents a calorie range, and each column indicates the proportion of recipes in that group that fall into a specific rating category.
 Percentages within each row sum to 100%.